 Once you see how easy it is to make homemade frozen pancakes, you’ll want to make a double batch every weekend!
-Easy to prepare and reheat!
+This time and money-saving hack is easy to prepare and reheat!

 Ready to get started?
 It’s as easy as pie….er….pancakes.

-Make a double batch of your favorite pancakes.
+- Make a double batch of your favorite pancake recipe.

 To prevent the pancakes from sticking together, it is important to briefly freeze them individually for 30 minutes.
 You can do this by placing the pancakes on a baking sheet in a single layer and popping it in the freezer for 30 minutes.
 Or, if you’re lucky enough to have a walk-in freezer on your back deck like we do here in Michigan, simply set outside for 30 minutes! :)